turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 ## Learning Goals

-* Speak to why website accessibility is important
 * Review ways we already make websites accessible
-* Implement ARIA to make websites more accessible
+* Determine when ARIA is and is not needed to make websites more accessible

 ## Vocab